gerva/tower-companion/README.md

 monitor
 -------
-This script takes a job id as paramter and shows the Ansible tower job output until the job is not complete (monitor blocks until the job is not complete)
+This script takes a job id as paramter and shows the Ansible tower job output until the job is complete (monitor blocks until the job is complete)

 Params: